rohan843/CTFs/picoCTF_237_WPA-ing_Out/README.md

 ---

 I analysed the pcap more to find out that the wifi network is an open network, and therefore will not be associated with any password.
 Based on the number of packets sent by various participants, I have identified one MAC address that had performed the highest number of communications.
 Its filter is: `wlan.addr==1c:bf:ce:17:b0:be`.
 I think that it might be sending some data somewhere with some password.
 There was mention of WPA somewhere, so I'll look into what WPA is.

+---

+I have found that `WPA-PSK`, which is used by WPA2 is a passkey that is used to secure communications.
+It makes sense to believe that this might be the passkey we are looking for.